 It’s also possible you have some leaky gut issue which can interfere with protein absorption.
 That’s something you can work with a natural healthcare practitioner (like me!) to remedy.

-But with some forethought, you can avoid conventional meats.
+With some forethought, you can avoid conventional meats.
 Most people live within a reasonable distance to ethical farmers who raise free-range chickens and grass-fed and grazed cows.
 Or buffalo!
 Or you can go fishing.
 Or raise your own chickens.
 There are options.

 Signs it’s time to add some quality animal proteins back in: